tracsman/vdcWorkshop/README.md

 * More to come...

-> **IMPORTANT**: These workshop came from instructor-led events, and require pre-built initial resources, so at this time, you CAN NOT run these scripts without these base resources.
-I am working on "Step 0" scripts to create these base environments to make these labs self-server, but at this time they don't exist.
+## Server Side Scripts

-Also contained in the Scripts directory is a "[ServerSideScripts][Server]" folder, this contains scripts that are push to the newly build Azure VMs and run as a part of some of the deployments.
+Also contained in the repo is a Scripts directory called "[ServerSideScripts][Server]", this contains scripts that are pushed to the newly build Azure VMs and run as a part of some of the deployments.
 You can use these as model for deploying your applications or settings.
 For more complex deployments Chef, Puppet, Ansible, etc can be used.

 <!--Link References-->
 [Paper]: https://docs.microsoft.com/azure/architecture/vdc/networking-virtual-datacenter